Coronavirus: Clinics are under review but appointments are available.

 In 2019 I joined the Examining Board for Dermatology.

-I joined the Council of the British Society for the Study of Vulval Diseases in 2016 and am now a Council member.
+I joined the British Society for the Study of Vulval Diseases in 2016 and am now a Council member.

 In 2019 I organised the highly successful Annual Conference of the British Society for the Study of Vulval Diseases in Warwick.